Torex9/spacetourism/README.md

 ## Getting Started

+First, install all the dependencies by running "npm install" or "npm i" in your terminal

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev